theramiyer/blog/content/post/2022/to-wear-or-not-to-wear-the-hijab.md

 The point is, the hijab is---sort of---a misogynistic practice.

 I am not an expert in Islam; I have not read even a single piece of its literature.
-I am not interested in it either (nothing against the religion, it's just not my thing), even though I have asked questions and thought about the answers on some of the topics, out of curiosity.
+I am not interested in it either (nothing against the religion, it's just not my thing), even though I have asked questions and sought answers on some of the topics, out of curiosity.
 And these answers came from those who practice the religion.

 What I heard about the hijab is that it covers the most attractive parts of a woman's body: the hair and the neck.
 You may agree, you may disagree; that is beside the point.

-The premise is that a man is prohibited from looking at a woman who is not his partner, with the "wrong" eye.
+The premise is that a man is prohibited from looking at a woman who is not his partner, in the "wrong" way.
 But a woman who does not satisfy the desire of a man is also a sinner.
 Therefore, it is imperative on part of the woman, that she does everything she can to prevent a man from having lustful thoughts about her, if she does not want to satisfy his lust.

 This view bothered me.
 More so because this came from a woman; a woman I respect.
 And I hope, to date, that she was wrong about this.

 A parent protecting their child from sin is fair.
-But is this the way protect them from sin?
-Should it not be the other way around, that you teach your male children to not  take any action against a woman's will?
+But should it not be the other way around, that you teach your male children to not  take any action against a woman's will?
 Going by this logic, a child could be held responsible for a paedophile engaging in paedophilia.
-Then, do we ask our children to grow up faster, or act like a grown-up from the very first day, of say, their school?
+Then, do we ask our children to grow up faster, or act like a grown-up from the very first day, of say, their school, or clothe them in an "unattractive" way, based on some arbitrary assumptions?

-No. What do we do, instead?
-We punish the paedophile.
+No. Instead, we punish the paedophile.
 We look down upon adults having lustful thoughts towards children.

 Personal safety is everyone's responsibility, but is it fair to make someone take additional precautions, depriving them of personal expression, merely because they are born a certain gender?
 They do not have to be provocative, but at the same time, the males must not feel provoked merely in the presence of a woman because she does not go out of her way to hide her features.